thenightterorx/MultiCamFBT/README.md

 Here are the goals of the project, they are subject to change at any time.
 Read on to see an outline of how the program works.

 Current goals:
--Support for 3 cameras that can all see each other -Trackerless support only
+ - Support for 3 cameras that can all see each other
+ - Trackerless support only
--Wired USB camera support only
+ - Wired USB camera support only
--Support for certain cameras only ? (this is to be better defined during initial development) -Minimal smoothing and motion prediction
+ - Support for certain cameras only ? (this is to be better defined during initial development)
+ - Minimal smoothing and motion prediction
--openxr on Linux support
+ - openxr on Linux support
--Mostly Python -proof-of-concept- implementation (should be fast enough, just not ideal)
+ - Mostly Python -proof-of-concept- implementation (should be fast enough, just not ideal)

 Intermediate goals:
--Standalone support (with an independent PC to process camera feeds) -C++ implementation (I do struggle with build systems so this will be quite a jump)
+ - Standalone support (with an independent PC to process camera feeds)
+ - C++ implementation (I do struggle with build systems so this will be quite a jump)

 Future goals:
  - steamVR support